-This Simple Trick Will Make You Fall Asleep in Just 60 Seconds or Less | Reader's Digest
+This Simple Trick Will Make You Fall Asleep in Just 60 Seconds or Less

-This all-natural remedy is called the 4-7-8 method, and yes, it’s a simple as it sounds.
+This all-natural remedy is called the 4-7-8 method, and yes, it’s as simple as it sounds.
 First, get settled into a comfy position on your bed.
 Then, simply inhale through your nose for four seconds, hold your breath for seven seconds, and then exhale slowly through your mouth for eight more seconds.
+Repeat until you fall asleep.

 That’s all there is to it!
 Don’t believe us?
 Just ask Harvard-educated medical doctor Andrew Weil, who adopted this exercise from a centuries-long Indian yogi meditation practice.

 “It’s the single best method that I’ve found for dealing with getting back to sleep if you want up on the middle of the night,” he said in a lecture.
+Give these other weird sleep tricks that really work a try too.

 The yogis use this method to achieve a state of complete relaxation, counteracting stress and anxiety.
 Deliberately slowing down your breathing forces the rhythm of your heart to slow down, too, making the rest of your body relax.
 In other words, it’s a natural sedative—for your body AND mind.